The World (film): Social issues

 Jia Zhangke, himself a native of the provincial city of Fenyang in Shangxi, draws upon his personal background to offer a nuanced portrayal of migration and marginality.
 His perspective as an outsider in Beijing informs the film’s sensitive depiction of the psychological and emotional toll of relocation.
 Jia’s engagement with themes of disconnection and impermanence reflects a broader concern with the human costs of modernization.

 Jia used the created world as people's ideal life, people in the fictional world pretended to be happy.
 They did not recognize facts and truth between their relationships and real life, but they finally needed to accept the reality that broke their ideal life in "The World".
 It not only demonstrated the phenomenon in the film, but also revealed the issue within the society.

 "Underneath reality, one does not find confirmation of ideological truths, but truth as an imposed and contingent construct.
 Film should not directly oppose ideology, but subtly punctuate and therefore fragment the solidity of acquired world-views ."

 Jia used a film to describe a general social problem on the young generation in the society.
 For instance,economic inequality is a serious social issue reflected in this film.
 It contrasts the life people live with wealth enjoying fancy shows to those who perform these shows live poverty and get paid at lower wages.
 In addition, another social issue reflected in this film is labour rights.
 Workers typically overwork in the amusement park but they live in poor living and health conditions.

+Scholars have also examined the film's depiction of migrant labor under China's neoliberal economic reforms.
+Keith Wagner argues that The World portrays migrant workers as occupying a precarious socioeconomic position despite contributing to Beijing's rapid urban development.
+The film highlights poor living conditions, including worker dormitories and temporary housing, while also drawing attention to labor insecurity and the social consequences of neoliberal modernization.
+Wagner further suggests that the film critiques the increasing precariousness of labor practices in contemporary China.